Susan Moller Okin

 Susan Moller Okin (July 19, 1946 – March 3, 2004) was a liberal feminist political philosopher and author.

 Life

 Okin was born in 1946 in Auckland, New Zealand.
 She attended Remuera Primary School and Remuera Intermediate and Epsom Girls' Grammar School, where she was Dux in 1963.

 She earned a bachelor's degree from the University of Auckland in 1966, a master of philosophy degree from Somerville College, Oxford in 1970 and a doctorate from Harvard in 1975.

 She taught at the University of Auckland, Vassar, Brandeis and Harvard before joining Stanford's faculty.

 Okin became the Marta Sutton Weeks Professor of Ethics in Society at Stanford University in 1990.

-Okin held a visiting professorship at Harvard University's Radcliffe Institute for Advanced Study at the time of her death in 2004.
+She held a visiting professorship at Harvard University's Radcliffe Institute for Advanced Study at the time of her death in 2004.

-Okin was found dead in her home in Lincoln, Massachusetts on March 3, 2004.
-She was 57 years old.
+Okin was found dead in her home in Lincoln, Massachusetts, on March 3, 2004.
+She was 57.
 The cause of death is still unknown, but authorities do not believe there was any foul play.